What’s involved with Dental Implant Procedures?

 Implant Placement Procedure.

 The implants are placed in the bone using a gentle surgical technique.
 Following the implant placement procedure, the implants are left undisturbed for a period of 3 to 9 months so that the bone can grow around the implants to form a strong biological bond to them.
-During this bone ?remodelling? phase, you will have some type of temporary replacement teeth, so that you never have to be without teeth during treatment.
+During this bone maturation phase, you will have some type of temporary replacement teeth, so that you never have to be without teeth during treatment.